kubermatic/docs/content/kubermatic/master/upgrading/2.9_to_2.10/_index.en.md

 (previously kept in a dedicated `ark-config` chart) was merged into the main chart, making use of Helm's pre-install hooks to install the CRDs before setting up the backup schedules.

-When upgrading Kubermatic, make sure to manually remove the `ark` and `ark-config` charts:
+When upgrading Kubermatic Kubernetes Platform(KKP), make sure to manually remove the `ark` and `ark-config` charts:

 ```bash
 helm --tiller-namespace kubermatic delete --purge ark-config